 Astoria has lots of restaurants that serve various cuisines including innovative cooking, but it is mostly known for Greek food.
 This is because many ethnic Greeks from Greece migrated and settled here back in the 1960s.
 So, if grabbing a gyro for a quick lunch sounds perfect for you, then you will fit right in this place.

-One of the most prominent areas in Brooklyn, this historic neighborhood is known for its blocks of row-houses representing different architectural styles from various eras, including Greek Revival, Victorian and Federal.
+Are you looking to move into Brooklyn?
+Well, Brooklyn Heights is the place for you!
+As one of the most prominent areas in Brooklyn, this historic neighborhood is known for its blocks of row houses representing different architectural styles from various eras.
+These include Greek Revival, Victorian, and Federal.
 You will also find a few authentic mansions here along Pierrepoint Place.
 With all these historical attractions – including several public parks – Brooklyn Heights is an option worth exploring.

 For your shopping needs, there is Montague Street, a quaint strip downtown where you can find stores ranging from local, eclectic shops to well-known national retailers.
 It is a complete shopping district fit for any urban city, but it still retains its small-town charms.
 A must-visit spot is Borough Hall Farmer’s Market in Cadman Plaza.
 The market sells fresh local produce, as well as baked goods and cheeses.
 You will find healthy ingredients here for your home-cooked meals.